 There are two reasons for this:

-Some types of plants cannot tolerate acidic soils because their seeds cannot germinate in acidic conditions.
+Some plants cannot tolerate acidic soils because their seeds cannot germinate in acidic conditions.
 While most seeds will grow at a slightly acid pH of 5, cannabis seeds have an optimum pH range of 6.5-7.0 to germinate and will only do so at a pH of 6 or below.
-And even if they grow in acidic conditions, the seedlings are likely to die very quickly.
+And even if they grow in acidic conditions, the seedlings will likely die quickly.

-The second reason is that some fertilizers cannot be absorbed by plants when the pH is too low. pH has a tremendous effect on the solubility of nutrients, especially trace elements, which means that you may have all of the right ingredients, but if your pH is wrong, you won’t be able to use them.
+The second reason is that plants cannot absorb some fertilizers when the pH is too low. pH has a tremendous effect on the solubility of nutrients, especially trace elements, which means that you may have all of the right ingredients, but if your pH is wrong, you won’t be able to use them.

 Here’s what we need to know: